Habitat

 Where to Create Hinge Cut Bedding

 Location matters more than volume.
 A few strategically placed bedding areas beat 10 acres of random hinge cutting.
+If you're working with limited land, pair hinge cutting with edge habitat techniques for maximum impact.

 Best Locations